 WE'RE NOT SURE

-- Now he's made a Priorat just like the ones he used to serve in Michelin restaurants - a meticulously crafted gem, from Spain's most prestigious region.
+- Franck used his Winemaker of the Year prize fund to create his dream wine - a meticulously crafted gem, from Spain's most prestigious region.
 And it's exclusive to you!

 - This beauty is jam-packed with ripe red fruits, with a loooong lingering finish thanks to an extra year's ageing in the bottle.
 Magical stuff.